SuperDisk/hUGEDriver/README.md

 # License

-This driver is dedicated to the public domain.
+hUGETracker and hUGEDriver are dedicated to the public domain.